SRT / VTT / ASS Subtitle Formats

 - Example:

-PrimaryColour: The primary subtitle color, indicating the main color of the subtitles (usually the color of the displayed text).
+PrimaryColour: The main subtitle color, which represents the main color of the subtitle (usually the color of the displayed text).

 - Example: